 Driving With Bad Motor Mounts: What Can Happen?

-You can still drive even after your motor mounts have started getting bad, but you won’t be able to enjoy a hassle-free or smooth drive.
+You can still drive even after your motor mounts have started wearing down, but you won’t be able to enjoy a smooth drive.
 Below are some of the things to look out for when your engine mounts start getting problematic:

 1) Unwanted Vibrations and Noises While Driving:

-The rubberized part of the motor mount absorbs vibration and shocks especially while you’re accelerating over bumpy areas.
-When the rubber wears off, you’ll still be able to drive, but you’ll experience vibration noises which will obviously be annoying.
+The rubberized part of the engine mount absorbs vibration and shocks especially while you’re accelerating over bumpy areas.
+When the rubber wears off, you’ll still be able to drive, but you’ll experience vibration noises which will be annoying.
+This is the most prominent symptoms of bad motor mounts.

-Apart from being an auditory nuisance, these vibrations can also spread towards other components around the engine, causing wear and tear.
+Apart from being an auditory nuisance, these vibrations can also affect other components around the engine, causing wear and tear.
 The worse your motor mounts get over time, the more intense will these vibrations be.
-It’s best to get them fixed or replaced by a car mechanic, or yourself once you notice something like this happening.
+It’s best to fix or replace them via a mechanic (or yourself) once you notice something like this happening.

 Related: Does Alignment Fix Vibration?